-No other junction in Berlin provokes such ire from locals as where Friedrichstrasse and Zimmerstrasse intersect – the border between the vibrant city district of Kreuzberg to the south, and the historic central district of Mitte to the north.
+No other junction in Berlin provokes such disdain from locals as where Friedrichstrasse and Zimmerstrasse intersect – the border between the vibrant city district of Kreuzberg to the south, and the historic central district of Mitte to the north.
 Colloqially – if not accurately – known as Checkpoint Charlie.

-To the untrained eye, it may now simply appear as a collection of recognisable trademarks – family friendly fast food names such as McDonalds, KFC, Dominos pizza, and the monopoly coffee chain, Starbucks.
+To the untrained eye, it may now simply appear as a congregation of recognisable trademarks – family friendly fast food names such as McDonalds, KFC, Dominos pizza, and the monopoly coffee chain, Starbucks.
 Souvenir shops and wandering tourists – to locals what has understandably come to be known as the ‘Disneyland of Berlin’.

 Agreements made by the victorious Allied forces, responsible for the defeat of Nazi Germany in 1945, meant that Hitler’s capital was destined to be divided and occupied – shared almost equally between these four powers.

-By 1949, it had become obvious that tension between East and West would not lead to compromise or capitulation – but rather an intense and prolonged European stalemate between the collective western forces of Great Britain, France, and United States – and the Soviet Union, on the other side.
+By 1949, it had become obvious that tensions between East and West would not lead to compromise or capitulation – but rather an intense and prolonged European stalemate between the collective western forces of Great Britain, France, and United States – and the Soviet Union, on the other side.
 Berlin thus became a strategically important Cold War bargaining chip – the European ground zero of the conflict between East and West.

-In the Eastern sector of the city, the East German government would bring law and order, and fear, to the population – seeking to establish a workers and peasants state while serving as a Soviet satellite – representing the aims and interests of Moscow.
+In the Eastern sector of the city, the East German government would bring law and order, and fear, to the population – seeking to establish a workers’ and peasants’ state while serving as a Soviet satellite – representing the aims and interests of Moscow.

 Checkpoint Charlie was the name given to this border crossing by the US military - while the East German government maintained a crossing on the north side of Friedrichstrasse, simply called Grenzübergang Friedrich-Zimmerstrasse (Border Crossing Friedrich-Zimmerstrasse).